Quotes as classroom decor make inexpensive yet meaningful displays. Quotes for classroom decoration can also be easily rotated.

 Instead, I still use quotes as classroom decor in any classroom I’ve ever had.
 Here are reasons why.

-- Inspiration.
 Hopefully the quotes mean something.
 I know that Strive not to be a success, but rather to be of value by Albert Einstein inspires me.
 Countless students have said that they found meaning in it too.
+Plus, if students are wondering why you stress independent reading, show them the massive amounts of research about the benefits of reading.

-- Analysis.
 Quotes (as classroom decor or not) provide an opportunity for quick and easy modeling of analysis.
-Tie in psychology, justice, economics – any “big picture” idea into a quote.
-Another student favorite – Life is what happens to you while you’re busy making other plans – provides amply opportunity for analysis.
+Tie in psychology, justice, economics—any “big picture” idea into a quote.
+Another student favorite —Life is what happens to you while you’re busy making other plans —provides amply opportunity for analysis.
 Why would John Lennon say that?
 Is it true – or are the best events planned?

-- Decoration.
 Yes, quotes can be inexpensive classroom decor.
 Backgrounds, fun prints, multiple colors, and fun fonts are easy ways to make quotes classroom decorations.
 I like that quotes are easy to print and find.
 I can switch them throughout the year without having to change my entire classroom.
 Their diversity is abundant.
+The above prints are in my classroom, and you can see more of them here.

 Are you a ‘famous quotes’ type of teacher?
 I’d love to read the benefits you see with your students.